TerjeLonoy/Android-Certificate-Preparation/Readme.md

 Read about [Androids Creating Custom Views Documentation][2dd].

+### 2e.
+Implement a custom application theme

+### 2f.
+Apply a custom style to a group of common widgets

+### 2g.
+Define a RecyclerView item list

+### 2h.
+Bind local data to a RecyclerView list

+### 2i.
+Implement menu-based or drawer navigation

+### 2j.
+Localize the application's UI text into one other language

+### 2k.
+Apply content descriptions to views for accessibility

+### 2l.
+Add accessibility hooks to a custom view

 ## 3. Persistent Data Storage

 Determining appropriate use cases for local persisted data, and designing solutions to implement data storage using files, preferences, and databases.
 This includes implementing strategies for bundling static data with applications, caching data from remote sources, and managing user-generated private data.
 Candidates should also be able to describe platform features that allow applications to store data securely and share that data with other applications in a secure manner.